“Ask not what your country can do for you, ask what you can do for your country.” - John F. Kennedy

 In 1960, President John F. Kennedy’s words, “Ask not what your country can do for you, ask what you can do for your country,” made a lifelong impression on me.

-One of the many lessons the Navy taught me came from our commencement speaker: “Next time you think ‘they’ should do something about whatever, remember - You are now ‘they’.”
+One of the many lessons I learned in the Navy came from the speaker at our officer school commencement: “Next time you think ‘they’ should do something about whatever, remember - You are now ‘they.’”

 It wasn’t just a job, it was an adventure!